Rajpratik71/eucalyptus-wiki/HOWTO-Use-AWS-Ruby-SDK-with-Eucalyptus.md

 ## Known Issues

-FIXME
+The S3 functions in the AWS Ruby SDK will only work with Eucalyptus versions newer than 3.3.

 ## Questions/Issues

-If you have any questions about using Fog with Eucalyptus, please first check the [knowledgebase](https://engage.eucalyptus.com/customer/portal/articles/search?q=Ruby).
+If you have any questions about using the AWS Ruby SDK with Eucalyptus, please first check the [knowledgebase](https://engage.eucalyptus.com/customer/portal/articles/search?q=Ruby).

 If you do not find an answer in the knowledgebase, please [ask a question](https://engage.eucalyptus.com/customer/portal/questions/new?q=Ruby).